This policy covers Shentons Solicitors (“Shentons”) use of personal information.

 Who we are

-Shentons Solicitors and Mediators (sometimes referred to simply as “Shentons”, ‘we’ or ‘us’) is a ‘data controller’ for the purposes of data protection legislation (i.e. we are responsible for and control the processing of your personal information).
+Shentons Solicitors (sometimes referred to simply as “Shentons”, ‘we’ or ‘us’) is a ‘data controller’ for the purposes of data protection legislation (i.e. we are responsible for and control the processing of your personal information).

 We are based in the United Kingdom and do not have equipment outside of the UK which is used for processing personal data.